irmen/Pyro5/docs/source/servercode.rst

    so that you only have to call the requestLoop of that "master daemon".
    Basically Pyro will run an integrated multiplexed event loop for you.
    You can combine normal Daemon objects, the NameServerDaemon and also the name server's BroadcastServer.
-   Again, have a look at the :file:`eventloop` example to see how this can be done.
+   Again, have a look at the `eventloop example <https://github.com/irmen/Pyro5/tree/master/examples/eventloop>`_ to see how this can be done.
    (Note: this will only work with the ``multiplex`` server type, not with the ``thread`` type)